-- Scientists around the world are working on potential treatments and vaccines for the new coronavirus disease known as COVID-19.
+- Scientists around the world have developed treatments and vaccines for the new coronavirus disease known as COVID-19.

 - Several companies are working on antiviral drugs, some of which are already in use against other illnesses, to treat people who have COVID-19.

-With confirmed COVID-19 cases in the United States surpassing 9.4 million and continuing to grow, scientists are pushing forward with efforts to develop vaccines and treatments to slow the pandemic and lessen the disease’s damage.
+With confirmed COVID-19 cases in the United States surpassing 30 million and continuing to grow, scientists have spent the past year developing vaccines and treatments to slow the pandemic and lessen the disease’s damage.